-Fig.3.
-Surface morphology of ITO layers deposited on the substrate in the form of glass plate after 60 minutes with different temperature in $^{\circ}$ C: a) 25; b) 200; c) 400
+Fig. 3.
+Surface morphology of ITO layers deposited on the substrate in the form of a glass plate after 60 minutes with different temperatures in $^{\circ}$ C: (a) 25; (b) 200; (c) 400 face morphology changes, which may suggest changes in the structure.
+Therefore, in the next stage of research, it was decided to perform structural tests

-The microanalysis of the as prepared layers has been conducted by the Energy dispersive X-ray spectroscopy.
-In the Fig.4 is shown the EDS spectrum of thin film of PVD ITO.
+The microanalysis of the as-prepared layers has been conducted by energy-dispersive X-ray spectroscopy.
+Figure 4 shows the EDS spectrum of a thin film of PVD ITO.
 The ITO thin films were deposited from an ITO target, which, according to the manufacturer's declaration, consists of 90% by weight of indium oxide and 10% by weight of tin oxide.
-Peaks at around 0.691 and 3.443 keV were recorded in the EDS spectra, which are attributed to tin (M shell and La shell, respectively), and the peak for indium was recorded at 3.286 keV (from the L α shell).
+Peaks at around 0.691 and 3.443 keV were recorded in the EDS spectra, which are attributed to tin (M shell and $L\alpha$ shell, respectively), and the peak for indium was recorded at 3.286 keV (from the $L\alpha$ shell).
 This analysis confirmed the presence of ITO thin film.
-Additionally, the peaks at 1.045, 1.253, 1.486, 1.739 and 3.690 eV were recorded (from Na, Mg, Al, Si and Ca respectively), which are from the glass substrate.
-A small carbon peak was also recorded, which is present in the environment, also in the microscope chamber, but which does not belong to the sample.
+Additionally, the peaks at 1.045, 1.253, 1.486, 1.739, and 3.690 eV were recorded (from Na, Mg, Al, Si, and Ca, respectively), which are from the glass substrate.
+A small carbon peak was also recorded, which is present in the environment, also in the microscope chamber, but does not belong to the sample.
 Most importantly, no other elements were recorded, proving that the process was clean.

-Fig.4.
+Fig. 4.
 The EDS spectrum of ITO thin film deposited on the glass substrate

-The 2D images of ITO layer and its 3D representation were registered using an atomic force microscope (Fig.5).
+The 2D images of the ITO layer and its 3D representation were registered using an atomic force microscope (Fig. 5).
 It was noticed that the repeating clusters of atoms documented in the images have identical geometric features, resembling an ellipsoid.
 The surface morphology of the deposited layers changes with increasing temperature.
 When the temperature is increased, the roughness parameters change (Table 1).
 At a constant temperature, increasing the deposition time, no significant changes in the surface morphology were recorded.